7rikazhexde/applescript-folder-commands/scripts/Git/README.md

     chmod +x ~/scripts/gh_list.sh
     ```

-2. Save "ghRepoClone.workflow" to "~/Library/Services" folder
+2. Save "ghRepoClone.workflow" to "~/Library/Services" folder or Save in any folder and double-click to allow installation.
 3. Select the folder you want to save, right click and select "Quick Actions" > "ghRepoClone". (#2)(#3)

 ## Note